 NUREMBERG, Germany

 It is said that Adolf Hitler and the Nazi party chose Nuremberg as its base due to its central location with Germany, its strong railroad infrastructure (an advantage as it made it easy for the masses to gather here), and the abundant land on the city outskirts which offered the space they needed to build large grounds including Zeppelinfeld (which you can visit) for their rallies.
 Since about 90% of the city was bombed during World War II, much of Nuremberg was rebuilt and, therefore, not original.
-Today, Nuremberg has a somewhat odd look to it as it has a patchwork of historic and modern (the 1960s-1970s) architecture.
-Considering so much of the city’s structures were ruined, there was not a proportional loss of life.
+Today, Nuremberg has a somewhat odd look to it as it has a patchwork of historic and modern (1960s-1970s) architecture.
+Considering so much of the city’s structures were ruined, there was no proportional loss of life.
 I was told by our local guide that this was due, in part, to the large number of beer cellars that were enlarged and converted into air raid shelters.
-It was Nuremberg, of course, that was the site of the Nuremberg Trials that were held after the war.
+It was Nuremberg that was the site of the Nuremberg Trials that were held after the war.

 REGENSBURG, Germany

 Regensburg is a charming medieval town — the oldest on the Danube River — that still has visible remains from the Holy Roman Empire.
-(Luckily, Regensburg sits right on the river, so we had a very short walk from our Viking river cruise ship to the town itself.)
+(Luckily, Regensburg sits right on the river, so we had a very short walk from our Viking cruise ship to the town itself.)
 Regensburg grew to become part of a major trade route.
 Over the years, wealthy citizens boasted of their wealth by building tall towers (20 of the original 60 survive) within the city.
 Today it’s home to three universities; the young population makes it a happening place: there are plenty of restaurants, shops, and beer gardens.

-- St. Peter’s Cathedral – Built in 1320, this cathedral has a unique feature: a sculpture of a smiling angel (the first such sculptured angel known at this point).
+Built in 1320, this cathedral has a unique feature: a sculpture of a smiling angel (the first such sculptured angel known at this point).
 We were lucky enough to enjoy some organ music inside at noon — a welcome respite from sightseeing.

 PASSAU, Germany